mmehr1988/legendary-robot/README.md

   - Line Break + Indent Level 2: { 0 }{ 2 }

 - Explanation: When using the command line and you want to create a single line break, incorporate { 0 } at the beginning of the sentence where you want to have a line break.
-Check out the following link for the text that was used for generating this README document [link](https://github.com/mmehr1988/legendary-robot/blob/main/assets/document/legendary-robot-README.pdf).
+Check out the following link for the text that was used to generate this README document [link](https://github.com/mmehr1988/legendary-robot/blob/main/assets/document/legendary-robot-README.pdf).
 - Please note, since I used this technique to write this document, I had to use extra space between the curly brackets and the numbers as to not trigger an indent.
 Therefore, when you do use this method just remove the extra space between the curly brackets and the numbers.

-VS Code Preview
+### VS Code Preview

-- One efficiency tips when writing README files was utilizing VS Codes preview markdown feature.
-This feature allows you to preview how your markdown files before having to upload to see the final output.
+- One efficiency tips when writing README files is to utilize VS Codes preview markdown feature.
+This feature allows you to preview how your markdown file looks before having to upload to see the final output.

   - Shortcut To Preview: CMD + Shift + V